Search the Health Library

-The Krieger Children’s Eye Center at the Wilmer Institute has trained over 60 Clinical Fellows in pediatric ophthalmology and adult strabismus since 1979.
+The Krieger Children’s Eye Center at the Wilmer Institute has trained over 63 clinical fellows in pediatric ophthalmology and adult strabismus since 1979.
 They have come from a wide cross-section of residency programs, both from the United States and abroad, and a few have come from private practice to start a new career.
 About 40% are now in private practice, with the other 60% in academic positions, including five full professors and eight department chairs.

 Fellowship here is a stimulating and an enjoyable atmosphere that we experienced ourselves during a most productive time of our own careers.
 One-on-one contact with faculty -- learning, operating, and teaching in the field of pediatric ophthalmology and adult strabismus – – takes place within a full service ophthalmology department.
 The division has five full-time clinical faculty, two full-time Ph.D. investigators and three orthoptists.
 Also our Fellows can take advantage of continued exposure to world-renowned ophthalmologists in all ophthalmic subspecialties, via daily morning lectures and weekly Grand Rounds.

 Drs.
-Hee-Jung Park, Anya Trumler, and Kathy Klein provide comprehensive care to pediatric patients and perform surgery for adult and pediatric strabismus, pediatric cataract, and minor plastics procedures.
-Dr. Park has a special interest in nystagmus, mitochondrial diseases, and public health of pediatric eye diseases in developing countries.
+Anya Trumler and Jonathan Song provide comprehensive care to pediatric patients and perform surgery for adult and pediatric strabismus, pediatric cataract, and minor plastics procedures.
 Dr. Trumler has a special interest in pediatric anterior segment disorders and has had additional training in pediatric glaucoma and pediatric cataracts.
-Dr. Klein has a special interest in public health aspects of pediatric ophthalmology.
+Dr. Song has a special interest in pediatric corneal disease and other anterior segment problems.

-Our Fellowship thus offers a comprehensive experience in pediatric eye diseases as well as complicated adult strabismus.
-The Fellows are involved in six to eight surgical cases each week, taking the surgeon’s role in about half of them.
-The Fellow will gain excellent experience in a wide variety of strabismus surgery, with exposure to hang-back surgery, cyclovertical surgery, and adjustable sutures in both children and adults.
+Our fellowship thus offers a comprehensive experience in pediatric eye diseases as well as complicated adult strabismus.
+The fellows are involved in six to eight surgical cases each week, taking the surgeon’s role in about half of them.
+The fellow will gain excellent experience in a wide variety of strabismus surgery, with exposure to hang-back surgery, cyclovertical surgery, and adjustable sutures in both children and adults.
 In addition, experience is gained in congenital cataract surgery, nasolacrimal disorders, and ROP screening and treatment.
-Fellows are encouraged to work with Dr. Jim Handa to gain experience in retinoblastoma evaluation and treatment, Dr. Roxana Rivera in pediatric oculoplastics, Dr. Anya Trumler in pediatric glaucoma, Dr. David Barañano in pediatric retina and Dr. Esen Akpek in pediatric cornea.
+Fellows are encouraged to work with Dr. Jim Handa to gain experience in retinoblastoma evaluation and treatment, Dr. Roxana Rivera in pediatric oculoplastics, Dr. Anya Trumler in pediatric glaucoma and Dr. Esen Akpek in pediatric cornea.

 We provide a PGY-5 stipend for each of our Fellows (plus fringe benefits, including health insurance).
 The stipend is supported in part by the Judith and Paul Romano "Binocular Vision and Strabismus" Fellowship Endowment Fund, as well as by endowment income from gifts from Dr. Stewart M. Wolff.
 To help defray part of this expense, the department requires accepted Fellows to apply to sources of outside funding when applicable, such as the Heed Ophthalmic Foundation, which provides partial fellowship support to U.S. applicants.